Avi-avidan/bidi_01/README.md

 # bidi_01
-bidi is a home. this s a work in progress
+bidi is a home robot. this s a work in progress